divarvel/dist-auth-talk/slides.md

 ::: notes
 | talking about token revocation could easily fill a 1h slot so we'll
 | have to summarize
-| have a basic revocation infra available from day 1, even if it's
-| dumb.
-You'll thank yourself once you have to revoke a token.
-| make sure every token is uniquely identifiable so it can be revoked
-| without affecting other holders.
-| if possible, keep a list of all the tokens you generate, so you can
-| revoke them (you might know that a token has leaked without having
-| access to the token itself). if tokens have unique ids, you can
-| store them instead of the tokens, this way it's not sensitive info
-| revocation and emission lists can only grow, so they need to be
-| pruned at some point. the simplest way to do that is to give every
-| token an expiration date, and then store this date in the emission
-| and revocation lists. this way, pruning is easy.
 :::

 ---